Fraud Blocker

 One-Stop Health Management

-Amber Health offers comprehensive medical services spanning obstetrics and gynecology, assisted reproduction, traditional Chinese medicine conditioning, and psychological support.
+Amber Health offers comprehensive medical services spanning obstetrics and gynaecology, assisted reproduction, traditional Chinese medicine conditioning, and psychological support.
 We meet your multi-stage health needs from preconception and pregnancy to postpartum recovery.
 From precise prenatal testing during pregnancy to postpartum body restoration, our team provides seamless, one-stop care.

 Professional Team

-Our professional team consists of obstetrics, gynecology, and maternal-fetal medicine specialists.
+Our professional team consists of obstetrics, gynaecology, and maternal-fetal medicine specialists.
 Team members focus on high-risk pregnancy monitoring, precise prenatal screening items (such as morphology scans), and postpartum care.
 We are committed to providing personalized treatment plans combined with cutting-edge medical technology to fully protect the health and safety of you and your baby.

 Common Prenatal Screening Items in Hong Kong